X9Developers/Hydra/README.md

 ## Hydra Testnet
 The goal of Hydra Smart Chain is to bring programmability and interoperability to Stakenet.
-In order to embrace the existing popular community and advanced technology, it will bring huge benefits by staying compatible with all the existing smart contracts on Ethereum and Ethereum tooling.
-And to achieve that, the easiest solution is to develop based on go-ethereum fork, as we respect the great work of Ethereum very much.
+In order to embrace the existing defi community, we benefit from the huge benefits by staying compatible with all the existing smart contracts on Ethereum and Ethereum tooling.
+And to achieve that, the easiest solution is to develop based on go-ethereum fork, and we greatly respect the work of Ethereum.

 Hydra Smart Chain starts its development based on go-ethereum fork.
 So you may see many toolings, binaries and also docs are based on Ethereum ones, such as the name “geth”.